davecarrijo/QMK_keychron-k8/README.md

 -   [x] Get QMK Working
 -   [x] Get RGB working
--   [ ] Get VIA working (currently no EEPROM support, which is required for VIA)
+-   [ ] Get VIA working (currently no EEPROM support, which is required for VIA) (For some people it will work, for some it wont, I'm using windows 10, so it dont for people using windows 10 or less it may, but just in windows)
 -   [ ] Bluetooth functionality (currently waiting on official Bluetooth support from QMK)

 ## Chips